quicksilverfox/ResearchPowl/Readme.md

 ### *Why is research X in position Y?*

-Lonely unconnected researches will be found on top.
-The rest follows a stacking algorithm.
+Mostly it's determined by a heuristic-based algorithm, which means that in general we try our best to guess the better position of a tech to be at, but not actually know why they are eventually there.
+Details see below "Technical Details".

 ### *Can I use this with mod X*

 Should be incompatible with original ResearchPal and Research Tree, obviously, but I don't actually know.

+Other than that, should be compatible with everything the original mod is compatible with.

 ### *This looks very similar to ResearchTree and ResearchPal*

-There was first Fluffy's research tree, then NotFood and Skyarkangel's ResearchPal is a fork of it, and this mod is a fork of the latter, which basically use the same UI framework so of course.
+There was first Fluffy's research tree, then NotFood and Skyarkangel's ResearchPal is a fork of it, and this mod is a fork of the latter.
+We're all basically using the same UI framework (supposely created by Fluffy) so of course.

 # Technical Details

-Let's start with a quote from Fluffy:
+Let's start with a quote of Fluffy:

 > Why is research X in position Y?
 Honestly, I have no idea.